iai-callgrind/iai-callgrind/CONTRIBUTING.md

 ## Testing

-iai-callgrind lacks tests and contributions expanding the test suite are also very welcome.
 Patches have to include tests to verify (at a minimum) that the whole pipeline runs through without errors.

+The benches in the `benchmark-tests` package are system tests and run the whole pipeline.
+We use a wrapper around `cargo --bench` (`benchmark-tests/src/bench`) to run the `benchmark-tests`.
+In order to run a single benchmark-tests use `just full-bench-test $BENCHMARK_NAME` or all with `just full-bench-test-all`.

+The user interface is tested in `iai-callgrind/tests/ui`.

-The benches in the `benchmark-tests` package run the whole pipeline which is good for verifying that there are no panics or errors.
-If you've made changes in the `iai-callgrind-runner` package then you can point the `IAI_CALLGRIND_RUNNER` environment variable to your modified version of the `iai-callgrind-runner`
+If you've made changes in the `iai-callgrind-runner` package then you can point the `IAI_CALLGRIND_RUNNER` environment variable to your modified version of the `iai-callgrind-runner` binary:
-binary:

 ```shell
 cargo build -p iai-callgrind-runner --release